anthonyharrison/lib4sbom/README.md

 3. In SPDX format, the current implementation does not currently handle multi-line elements.

+4. When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
+However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.

 ## Future Development

 1. Support later versions of SPDX (3.0) and CycloneDX.